Cryospheric Sciences at NASA

 News from the Cryosphere Program

-We recently held two town hall meetings to discuss the implementation of dual-anonymous peer review for the A.15 Cryospheric Sciences program element of ROSES-2021.
+We recently held a town hall meeting to discuss the implementation of dual-anonymous peer review for the A.32 Studies with ICESat-2 program element of ROSES-2022.
 In dual-anonymous peer review, not only are proposers unaware of the identity of reviewers, but the reviewers do not have explicit knowledge of the proposing teams and institutions during the scientific evaluation of the proposal.
-The town halls discussed (1) the motivation for switching to dual-anonymous peer review, (2) how dual-anonymous peer reviews work, and (3) how to write proposals that are compatible with dual-anonymous peer review.
+The town halls discussed (1) an overview of the ICESat-2 solicitation, (2) the motivation for switching to dual-anonymous peer review, (3) how dual-anonymous peer reviews work, and (4) how to write proposals that are compatible with dual-anonymous peer review.

 - National Snow & Ice Data Center (NSIDC)